General Wage & Hour

 When individual losses are too small to justify legal action, workers who have been systemically withheld wages due to an illegal employer policy can combine their claims to obtain redress through a class action.
 The attorneys of Joseph & Kirschenbaum LLP have spearheaded numerous prominent wage and hour class actions on behalf of hourly workers in New York.Learn more about how New York state wage and hour lawyers can help workers get fair compensation

 If you or your coworkers feel that your current or former employer wrongfully deprived you of wages, our New York City wage and hour attorneys at Joseph and Kirschenbaum LLP may be able to assist.
 We know NYC, N.Y. and U.S. wage and hour laws and can analyze your current or even former employer's conduct to determine if a violation occurred and what options you may have for recourse.
 Contact us today to schedule a free initial intake analysis.
-We are available by phone toll free at 1.866.348.7394 or online.
+We are available by phone at (212) 688-5640 or online.
 Se habla espanol.